bloominstituteoftechnology/java-webemployees/README.md

 No relationships exist between employee and other objects.

-This application works with employee data that is stored inside an arraylist.
+This application works with employee data that is stored inside an ArrayList.

 Using the provided seed data, the given endpoint will produce the stated output.
 Expand each endpoint to see its correct output.